 Programs every month for kids and families.

 Join MNA on the second Saturday of the month for exciting kids' programs, hands-on activities, and creative crafts.
-Programs are included with admission and are scheduled from 2-4 pm.
+Programs are included with admission and are scheduled at 2:00 pm.
 Family and kids of all ages are welcome.
 Come explore new topics each month!

 This month at the Museum, USGS Fish Biologist, Dave Ward with be discussing native fish of the Colorado River and Northern Arizona.
 Live examples of some of these endangered species will be included as well as plenty of fish activities and crafts for the whole family.

-Join archaeologists and demonstrators for an afternoon of exploring how prehistoric people lived and created homes.
-Learn how to build a pueblo, try out ancient technology and weave a textile.
+Join archaeologists and demonstrators for an afternoon of exploring how prehistoric people lived.
+Try out ancient technology and weapons, create your own pinch pot and try some Anasazi stew.
 Part of Archaeology Awareness month.

 Do you love everything scaly and slithery?
 Join MNA Reptile educator, Mason Kuluris for a close-up look at live snakes, lizards, a turtle and more.
 Learn all about these fascinating creatures and what it takes to take care of them.

 Wild for Wolves

 Learn about the historical role wolves played in northern Arizona from Grand Canyon Wolf Recovery Project.
 We will explore wolf behavior, pack structure, and hunting habits through games and activities.